mohammadsadique/Curd-In-Laravel/README.md

 ## CRUD IN LARAVEL

-The crud feature implement in laravel 10 and this system also have login feature. clone the project and run some basic command.
+The crud feature is implemented in Laravel 10 and this system also has a login feature. clone the project and run some basic commands.

-After clone run composer update
+After the clone runs composer update

-add table in database named `crud`
+add database named `crud`

 run php artisan migrate